-I’ve been going to Syria for many years now, and I don’t like doing the politican rounds.
-On my first trip I remember saying; I’m going to have to wear a paper bag over my head for the rest of my life, after having escorts with sirens and the like, at times.
-I distanced myself from those that had a set idea, or what seemed to be partisan political views.
+I’ve been going to Syria for many years now, and I don’t like doing the politician rounds.
+On my first trip I remember saying; I’m going to have to wear a paper bag over my head for the rest of my life, after having escorts with sirens and the like and god forbid meeting with Dr. Assad.
+I distanced myself from those who had a set idea, or what seemed to be partisan political views.
 I wanted to be a blank canvas, putting my niggling doubts at what we were being told out of my mind and watched and listened to Syrians and talked with them whenever I could.
 It wasn’t always easy as schedules were full with all sorts of meetings.
 But if we were held up on the road I’d have my head out the window asking; English?

 At the University of Damascus we visited the Faculty of Architecture and I had more opportunity to speak with students.
 We were told of the mortar attack on their faculty and the students who died.
 More than 20 students were killed by ‘moderate rebels’ firing indiscriminately on their campus.
 We visited the bronze monument to the young martyrs, it was a a simple but poignant stack of books.
 Along the road leaving the University of Damascus I could literally smell home, the avenue was lined with eucalypts bursting in the red gum blossoms of the West.
 The smell of home gave me pause to reflect on how this amount of violence, directed at the young, would tear at our hearts and yet we know little of Syrians stories and mostly care not to look for them.
 We are blinded by the narrative that is selective about what is deemed for our eyes, carefully designed to tug at moral outrage, yet keep us passive against a critical thought.
 We become reactive and emotive, this is not by accident.
 When the West decides on a new war, the first stop is to a PR firm whose job it is to sell us on the next war.